-None of the directors, have made any contribution as part of this Prospectus or separately.
+None of the directors, have made any contribution as part of the draft prospectus or separately.

 No regulatory action is pending against any of the Directors of our Company before the SEBI or Reserve Bank of India or any other regulatory or statutory body in India or overseas.